ratatui/ratatui/CONTRIBUTING.md

 ### Keep PRs small, intentional, and focused

 Try to do one pull request per change.
-The time taken to review a PR grows exponential with the size of the change.
-Small focused PRs will generally be much more faster to review.
+The time taken to review a PR grows exponentially with the size of the change.
+Small focused PRs will generally be much faster to review.
 PRs that include both refactoring (or reformatting) with actual changes are more difficult to review as every line of the change becomes a place where a bug may have been introduced.
 Consider splitting refactoring / reformatting changes into a separate PR from those that make a behavioral change, as the tests help